It’s Time to Think About Upgrading to Windows 11: Here’s What You Need to Know

 Yes, it’s time to start thinking about updating to Windows 11.
-We recently wrote to hold off, and while we still think it’s in your best interest to continue using Windows 10 for now, we want to support you in adopting this newest operating system to ensure a smooth transition when the time is right.
+While we previously wrote to hold off and still think it’s in your best interest to continue using Windows 10 for now, we want to support you in adopting this newest operating system to ensure a smooth transition when the time is right.

 Microsoft has announced that the end of support for Windows 10 will be October 14th, 2025.
 This will end all security and feature updates for that operating system.
 And although that may seem like more than enough time to prepare for the update to Windows 11, it’s important for businesses to start making informed decisions to prevent a lack of preparation when Windows 10 ultimately reaches its end-of-life.